+4. Cabinet venting

-5. Cabinet venting (see section V1 - F.4 above)
+(see section VI - E.4)

-H. Gas Cylinders Storage
+G. Gas Cylinders Storage

 - 1. Storage area requirements. - a.
 Cylinders storage rooms and closets shall be prominently identified as to the type gas contained. - b.
 Laboratories using compressed gases having an NFPA health hazard rating of 3 or 4 shall have a continuous mechanically-vented storage area for these gases.
 Continuous venting shall also be provided for pyrophoric gases and those (other than compressed air) having no physiological warning properties, regardless of health hazard rating. - c.
-Programmable oxygen level and toxic gas sensing devices shall be provided for each gas storage and used area as specified by code.
-These devices shall be capable of alarming to warn area occupants of a gas venting episode, of if the oxygen level in the area is diminished.
+Programmable oxygen level and toxic gas sensing devices shall be provided for each gas storage and use area as specified by code.
+These devices shall be capable of alarming to warn area occupants of a gas venting episode, or if the oxygen level in the area is diminished (eg. cryogenic gas storage).
 The warning provided shall be visual and audibly distinguishable, to be heard over other noise sources.
 Where possible, the alarm should be centrally monitored at a remote location. - 2.
 Securing of cylinders.